Thornborough Henges: Henges

 The Northern henge is currently overgrown with trees but is one of the best preserved henges in Britain.
 The Central and Southern henges are in poorer condition although the banks of the henges are still quite prominent, especially in the case of the Central henge.
 To gain a full appreciation of the scale of the monument it is best viewed from the air.
+Thornborough Henges is a scheduled monument.

 Beltane

-All three of the Thornborough henges and the narrow strip of land connecting them are Scheduled monuments.
-However, prior to the 2023 developments (see below) the owners of the site did not generally permit public access.
-Since 2004 an exception was made by Tarmac in relation to their land which allowed people to attend an annual event in celebration of the Gaelic festival of Beltane.
+All three of the Thornborough henges and the narrow strip of land connecting them are scheduled monuments.
+However, prior to the 2023 transfer of the properties (see below) the owners of the site did not generally permit public access.
+Since 2004 an exception was made by then-landowner Tarmac that allowed people to attend an annual event in celebration of the Gaelic festival of Beltane.